-Funding and Income
+Funding and income

-- To review the Trust's proposed annual aggregate budget and approve each academy's budgets taking into account the confirmed level of funding from the ESFA - 2.
-In the light of the funding model, notified annually by the DfE/ESFA, ensure that each Academy Committee is budgeting in a manner consistent therewith.
+- 1. To review the Trust's proposed annual aggregate budget and approve each academy's budgets taking into account the confirmed level of funding from the ESFA. - 2.
+In the light of the funding model, notified annually by the DfE/ESFA, ensure that each academy is budgeting in a manner consistent therewith.
 Also, that the allocation of central costs and guidelines on cost savings are being properly reflected and observed.
-This will be in consultation with the Chief Operating Officer (COO, which incorporates the Chief Financial Officer role) in advance of the financial year, drawing any matters of significance or concern to the attention of the Trust Board. - 3.
-Having scrutinised the recommend budgets for the Trust, Corporate and Academies recommend their approval to the Trust Board, drawing their attention to any matters of concern or significance - 4.
-To review admission arrangements in each academy focussing on projected numbers, income generation, lagged funding issues and correlating this to Curriculum Led Financial Planning and budget forecasts - 5.
-At each meeting consider and review in detail the budget for the Trust and its academies, drawing any matters of significance or concern to the attention of the Trust Board and to the Executive Principal in each academy - 6.
-To monitor the Executive's effectiveness in securing income over and above annual GAG allocations - 7.
-To approve a capital and revenue reserves policy for recommendation to the Trust Board, monitoring Trust and Academies' compliance with the policy and agreeing actions that need to be taken to bring the level of reserves in line with the level identified by the Trustees and ESFA as being appropriate
+This will be

+- in consultation with the chief operating officer (COO, which incorporates the chief financial officer role) in advance of the financial year, drawing any matters of significance or concern to the attention of the Trust board. - Having scrutinised the recommended budgets for the Trust, corporate and academies recommend their approval to the Trust board, drawing their attention to any matters of concern or significance. - 4.
+To review admission arrangements in each academy focusing on projected numbers, income generation, lagged funding issues and correlating this to curriculum-led financial planning and budget forecasts. - 5.
+At each meeting consider and review in detail the budget for the Trust and its academies, drawing any matters of significance or concern to the attention of the Trust board and to the executive principal in each academy. - 6.
+To monitor the executive's effectiveness in securing income over and above annual GAG allocations. - 7.
+To approve a capital and revenue reserves policy for recommendation to the Trust board, monitoring Trust and academies' compliance with the policy and agreeing actions that need to be taken to bring the level of reserves in line with the level identified by the Trustees and ESFA as being appropriate.